What is OMEPRAZOLE MAGNESIUM?

 How should I use OMEPRAZOLE MAGNESIUM?

-Read the Medication Guide and the Patient Information Leaflet if available from your pharmacist before you start taking omeprazole and each time you get a refill.
-Take this medication by mouth as directed by your doctor, usually once daily, before a meal.
+Read the Medication Guide and, if available, the Patient Information Leaflet provided by your pharmacist before you start taking omeprazole and each time you get a refill.
+If you have any questions, ask your doctor or pharmacist.
+Take this medication by mouth before a meal as directed by your doctor, usually once daily.
 If you are self-treating, follow all directions on the product package.
-Dosage and length of treatment are based on your medical condition and response to treatment.
+The dosage and length of treatment are based on your medical condition and response to treatment.
 In children, the dosage is also based on weight.
 Do not increase your dose or take this drug more often than directed.
 If you have any questions, ask your doctor or pharmacist.
 Do not crush, break, or chew this medication.
 Swallow the capsules whole.
 If you have trouble swallowing the capsule, you may open the capsule if it is not sealed and carefully sprinkle its contents on a spoonful of soft, cool applesauce.
 Swallow all of the mixture right away without chewing it.
 Then drink a glass of cool water to make sure you have swallowed all of the dose.
 Do not prepare the mixture ahead of time for later use.
 Doing so may destroy the drug.
 If needed, antacids may be taken along with this medication.
 If you are also taking sucralfate, take omeprazole at least 30 minutes before sucralfate.
 Use this medication regularly to get the most benefit from it.
 To help you remember, take it at the same time each day.
 Continue to take this medication for the prescribed length of treatment even if you are feeling better.
 If you are self-treating with the over-the-counter product, do not take it for more than 14 days unless directed by your doctor.
 Tell your doctor if your condition lasts or gets worse.
 If you are self-treating, tell your doctor if your heartburn lasts after 14 days or if you need to use this medication more than once every 4 months.
 The risk of side effects goes up over time.
 Ask your doctor how long you should take this medication.
 If you think you may have a serious medical problem, get medical help right away.

 What should I tell my health care provider before I take OMEPRAZOLE MAGNESIUM?